-where $\lambda>0$ is a given trade-off parameter and where the norm on $\VF$ is assumed to be of the form $\|u\|_{\VF}^2 = \inp{u}{Lu}_{L^2(\mathcal{D},\real^3)}$ for some positive self-adjoint operator $L$.
-The first term is the \emph{kinetic energy}, which measures the regularity of the deformation $\phi$, whereas the second term measures the dissimilarity between the endpoint image $I_1=I_0\circ \phi_1^{-1}$ and the target image $T$.
+The first term of $E$ is the \emph{kinetic energy}, which measures the regularity of the deformation~$\phi$.
+The second term measures the dissimilarity between the endpoint image $I_1=I_0\circ \phi_1^{-1}$ and the target image $T$.
 The LDDMM image registration objective is to minimize the energy functional $E$ over all deformations.
-Figure \ref{fig:image_registration} illustrates image registration between two brain MR-slices.
+Thus the objective seeks a deformation compromising between kinetic energy and dissimilarity.

+Below we discuss the dynamics of a minimizer of LDDMM objective.
+Based on these dynamics, it is possible to match images as shown in Figure~\ref{fig:image_registration}, which illustrates image registration with two brain MR-slices.